 There can be no doubt that some anti-Zionists and critics of Israeli policy can sometimes cross the line into antisemitism -- and they must be confronted when they do.
 Yet, Secretary Pompeo's State Department unambiguous declarations that "anti-Zionism is anti-Semitism" and that "the Global BDS Campaign [is] a manifestation of anti-Semitism" represent a harmful overreach.
 This overreach, which is primarily aimed at shielding the present Israeli government and its occupation from all criticism, is made possible by the use of the Working Definition's "contemporary examples."
-The examples regard as antisemitic the claim that "the existence of a State of Israel is a racist endeavor" and the application of "double standards" to Israel "by requiring of it a behavior not expected or opinions.
-These debates are critical for democracy and accountability.
-They belong in the realm of public discourse and must not be banished by anti-democratic laws or penalties.
+The examples regard as antisemitic the claim that "the existence of a State of Israel is a racist endeavor" and the application of "double standards" to Israel "by requiring of it a behavior not expected or demanded of any other democratic nation."